Who Is Chris Christie?

 Christopher James Christie was born in Newark, New Jersey, on September 6, 1962, to Irish father Bill Christie and Sicilian mother Sondra Christie, and raised in nearby Livingston.
-"Dad was just a passenger; Mom was the driver," He later said.
+"Dad was just a passenger; Mom was the driver," he later said.
 "She told me that love without respect was always fleeting, but that respect could grow into real and lasting love.
 Now, of course, she was talking about women.
 But I have learned over time that it applies just as much to leadership.
 In fact, I think that advice applies to America more than ever today."

 Christie started his political career as a relatively brash freeholder in Morris County, where he was a moderate Republican who regularly supported pro-choice positions.
-An ambitious newcomer to state GOP politics, Christie almost immediately began laying plans for a run for State Assembly, even if it meant challenging well-established party regulars who stood in his way.
+An ambitious newcomer to state GOP politics, Christie almost immediately began laying plans for a run for state assembly, even if it meant challenging well-established party regulars who stood in his way.

-But Christie had not yet built up support within the party apparatus and ended up suffering a crushing defeat in that 1995 Assembly race; a fellow Republican who joined Christie's insurgent campaign and ended up sharing his also-ran status called the campaign "the worst political decision I ever made."
-Stung by this first electoral rebuke, Chris Christie did not run again for elective political office until 2009.
+But Christie had not yet built up support within the party apparatus and ended up suffering a crushing defeat in that 1995 assembly race; a fellow Republican who joined Christie's insurgent campaign and ended up sharing his also-ran status called the campaign "the worst political decision I ever made."
+Stung by this first electoral rebuke, Christie did not run again for elective political office until 2009.

-Instead, Christie became a lobbyist for energy companies in 1998, positioning him to become a top fundraiser for George W. Bush's Republican presidential campaign in 2000.
-In 2001, Bush nominated Christie to serve as United States Attorney for New Jersey, a nomination that did came with considerable controversy as Christie had little previous prosecutorial experience.
+Instead, Christie became a lobbyist for energy companies in 1998, positioning him to become a top fundraiser for George W. Bush's presidential campaign in 2000.
+In 2001, Bush nominated Christie to serve as United States Attorney for New Jersey, a nomination that came with considerable controversy as Christie had little previous prosecutorial experience.

 Many Democrats and some skeptical Republicans worried that Bush political guru Karl Rove had given Christie the job as the spoils for his fundraising efforts.
 However, once in office Christie changed many doubters' minds by spearheading aggressive investigations against corrupt public officials of both parties—amassing a record of 130 convictions against zero acquittals—while focusing on ethics as a primary theme of his tenure.